 A minimum of a 2.1 Honours degree of equivalent (eg GPA 3.0 or equivalent) in a subject other than computing science.
 Further information regarding academic entry requirements: email@example.com

 Months of entry

-The Masters in Software Development will give you an intensive grounding in computer programming, professional software development, and related professional skills and issues.
+The Masters in Software Development will give you an intensive grounding in computer programming, professional software development, and related skills.
+This is a conversion degree programme intended for students without a computing science background.
 You will apply your knowledge and skills by undertaking a demanding software development project.

 - The School is a member of the Scottish Informatics and Computer Science Alliance: SICSA.
 This collaboration of Scottish universities aims to develop Scotland's place as a world leader in Informatics and Computer Science research and education.

-- You will have opportunities to meet industrial speakers who contribute to our professional skills & issues course.
-Employers also come to make recruitment presentations, and often seek to recruit our graduates during the programme.
+- You will have opportunities to meet employers who come to make recruitment presentations, and often seek to recruit our graduates during the programme.

 - You will benefit from having 24-hour access to a computer laboratory equipped with state-of-the-art hardware and software.

 Modes of delivery of the MSc in Software Development include lectures, seminars and tutorials and allow students the opportunity to take part in lab, project and team work.